Students Take Home Cash Prizes and Bragging Rights in Nature Photo Contest

 Winners will receive up to $10,000 in prize money plus gift certificates and passes to Nature Conservancy preserves in Arizona.
 The breakdown is $5,000 for first, $2,500 for second and $1,000 for third.
 All honorable mentions earn $250.
 They are:

 Contest winners will also have their photos published by the sponsors: The Nature Conservancy in Arizona, Arizona Highways magazine and Cox Communications.
-Plus, the top three winners will receive a photography workshop from Arizona Highways Photo Workshops.
+Plus, the top winners are eligible for a photography workshop from Arizona Highways Photo Workshops.

 The judges were Phoenix-based photographers Suzanne Mathia and Mark Skalney, former UA president and acclaimed photographer John Schaefer, Arizona Highways magazine photo editor Jeff Kida, Arizona Daily Star photo editor Rick Wiley, and former UA music professor and TNC photo volunteer Bob Billups.